 Dr. Clarke is the director of Pain Services and the medical director of the Pain Research Unit at the Toronto General Hospital.
 He is appointed to the Institute of Medical Sciences at the University of Toronto and is a graduate of the Royal College Clinician Scientist Program.
 His research interests include identifying novel acute pain treatments following major surgery, identifying the factors involved in the transition of acute postsurgical pain to chronic pain, studying the genetics of acute and chronic pain after surgery, and identifying risk factors associated with continued opioid use and poor health related quality of life after major surgery as well as the efficacy of hyperbaric medicine.
 Over the past five years he has authored 47 peer reviewed manuscripts.

-Will Fripp is a public affairs and political risk analyst for Canadian and international clients and a historian specializing in intelligence and espionage.
-A B.A. in History and Political Science from Victoria University at the University of Toronto, and an M.A. in Intelligence and International Relations from the University of Salford in Manchester, England, Will was the historian for the high school history curriculum www.Spiesintheshadows.com, reviewing Canada's intelligence history with its influences on Canada's national development.
-An occasional lecturer, Will's writings and review articles have appeared in the peer-reviewed academic journal Intelligence and National Security and elsewhere.
+Will Fripp is a public affairs and political risk analyst for Canadian and international clients.
+A B.A. in History and Political Science from Victoria University at the University of Toronto and an M.A. in Intelligence and International Relations from the University of Salford in Manchester, England, he is a historian specializing in intelligence and espionage, and its modern influences.
+Will anchored www.spiesintheshadows.com, a web based curriculum outlining Canadian foreign intelligence history and its impacts on Canada's national development.
+An occasional lecturer, Will's writings and review articles appear in peer-reviewed academic journals like Intelligence and National Security, and elsewhere.